-If you wish to apply for an Absentee ballot for the August 4, 2015 Special Election by mail, please Click this link to obtain an Absentee application.
+If you would like to apply for an Absentee ballot for the August 4, 2015 Special Election by mail, please Click this link to obtain an Absentee Application.

-In-person absentee voting will also be available two Saturdays prior to the election.
-The Election Board will open from 9:00 a.m. until 1:00 p.m. on March 28 and April 4.
+In-person (office) absentee voting will also be available the Saturday prior to the election.
+The Election Board will be open 9:00 a.m. to 1:00 p.m. on Saturday, August 1.

-Our office must receive all absentee mail applications by 5:00 p.m. on Wednesday, April 1.
+All absentee mail applications must be received by 5:00 p.m. on Wednesday, July 29.
 This is the last day we are permitted to mail an absentee ballot.